Everyday electric vehicle mobility

 Discounts, subsidies and other benefits that encourage sustainable mobility.Incentives for citizens

 The city is committed to promoting low-emission and carbon-neutral mobility.
 Transport and traffic cause approximately one quarter of Helsinki’s greenhouse gas emissions.
-At the same time, car traffic degrades air quality and causes noise nuisance in the city.
+Car traffic also degrades air quality and causes noise pollution in the city.

-We want to make sustainable mobility increasingly easier for citizens.
-Using public transport, cycling and walking promotes the health of oneself and fellow citizens as well as helps to reduce the environmental impact of car traffic.
-Good air quality and a pleasant sound environment also improve the general well-being and comfort of the citizens.
+We want to make sustainable mobility increasingly easier for Helsinki residents.
+Choosing public transport, cycling and walking benefits not only your own health but also the health of fellow Helsinki residents – and helps to reduce the environmental impacts of car traffic.
+Good air quality and a pleasant sound environment also improve the general well-being and comfort of residents.

 When there is a need for using a car, we encourage citizens to choose an electric or low-emission vehicle.
-However, it is not possible to achieve Helsinki’s emission reduction targets by electric cars alone or by favouring alternative means of driving vehicles.
-Wider changes in mobility habits are needed, with sustainable mobility and transport services playing an increasing role and reducing the need to own a car.
+However, it is not possible to achieve Helsinki’s emission reduction targets by electric cars alone or by favouring alternative fuels.
+Wider changes in mobility habits are needed, with sustainable mobility and mobility as a service playing an increasing role in this, and reducing the need to own a car.

 - The city of Helsinki aims for carbon neutrality by 2030.
 In the transportation sector, this means that carbon dioxide emissions should fall by 69% from 2005 levels.

-- Traffic currently accounts for about 25% of Helsinki’s total CO2 emissions, most of which are passenger cars.
+- Traffic currently accounts for about 23% of Helsinki’s total CO2 emissions.
+Most of these emissions are produced by passenger cars.

-- The city promotes both the share of sustainable modes of transportation and its electrification.
+- The city promotes both the share of sustainable modes of transportation and the electrification of transport.
 Both themes are also in the city’s strategy.

-- In addition to the city’s actions, citizens can easily influence transport emissions through their own choices, for example, by favouring sustainable modes of transport, reducing private car use or choosing a low-emission vehicle.
+- In addition to the actions of the city, citizens can easily influence transport emissions through their own choices, for example, by favouring sustainable modes of transport, reducing private car use or choosing a low-emission vehicle.

 - The air quality in Helsinki has improved over the last few decades and it is fairly good at an international level.
 But still, air pollution sometimes degrades air quality in Helsinki as well.
 Traffic exhaust fumes and street dust degrade the quality of the air we breathe the most because they are discharged close to the height we breathe in.

-- Helsinki aims for low emissions from the transportation system and a reduction in emissions that are harmful to health.
+- Helsinki aims for a low-emission transportation system and a reduction in emissions that are harmful to health.
 The city promotes better air quality with the Helsinki Air Quality Plan 2017–2024.

-- The citizens can influence air quality by favouring sustainable mobility and choosing friction tyres for their vehicles that have been scientifically proved to reduce the formation of street dust.
+- The residents can have an impact on air quality by favouring sustainable mobility and choosing friction tyres for their vehicles, as they have been proved to reduce the formation of street dust.

-- The city aims for low emissions from the transportation system and a reduction in emissions that are harmful to health.
+- The city aims for a low-emission transportation system and a reduction in emissions that are harmful to health.
 The noise abatement efforts by the City of Helsinki are directed by the Noise Abatement Action Plan for 2018–2022.
 It contains measures related to city planning, affecting the noise source and structural noise abatement, among other things.

-- The citizen can influence the comfort of the sound environment by favouring sustainable ways of moving.
+- The residents can have an impact on the comfort of the sound environment by favouring sustainable ways of moving.

 Congestions and urban space